The Front Bottoms

-The Front Bottoms are an American rock band from Woodcliff Lake, New Jersey consisting of lead vocalist and guitarist Brian Sella and drummer Mat Uychich.
+The Front Bottoms are an American rock band from Woodcliff Lake, New Jersey, formed in 2006.
+They are currently a duo consisting of lead vocalist and guitarist Brian Sella and drummer Mat Uychich.
+During live performances, they are currently accompanied by touring members, including guitarist and backing vocalist AJ Peacox, bassist and backing vocalist Natalie Newbold, and bassist, guitarist and backing vocalist Erik Kase Romero.

+Their music has also been described as rock, indie rock, folk punk and, according to Sella, indie pop or acoustic pop.
+Lyrically, their music has also been described as being adjacent to Midwest emo.

 History

+Early years (2006–2010)

 The group formed in 2006 in Woodcliff Lake, New Jersey.
-In August 2007, after Brian Sella (vocals, guitar, lyricist) finished his first year of college, he and childhood friend Mathew Uychich (drums) began playing together under the name The Front Bottoms.
+In August 2007, after Brian Sella (vocals, guitar, lyricist) finished his first year at Ramapo College, he and childhood friend Mathew Uychich (drums) began playing together under the name The Front Bottoms.
 Soon after, Uychich's brother, Brian Uychich, (keyboard, vocals) began sitting in on their practices.
 Brian asked to join the band, playing an old keyboard he found in the Uychich family attic.
 This completed the original lineup, with which the first two albums and EP were recorded.
+The band's name is a reference to the film Sexy Beast, in which Ben Kingsley’s character claims he was sexually assaulted by someone who touched his “front bottom.”
+Frontman Sella said of it, "This is our name.
+If you don't like it then you don't like it."

 They spent the next few years playing locally around New Jersey and eventually doing extensive tours around the country.
-In between tours, Sella worked at a grocery store and Uychich worked in landscaping.
-During this time, they put out a self-released album, I Hate My Friends, in 2008.Then they released an EP, Brothers Can't Be Friends, the same year.
+In between tours, Sella worked at the Shop Rite in Ramsey, New Jersey and Uychich worked in landscaping.
+During this time, they put out a self-released album, I Hate My Friends, in 2008.
+Then they released an EP, Brothers Can't Be Friends, the same year.
 They released a second album in 2009, My Grandma vs Pneumonia.
 Additionally, a five-song cassette, Calm Down and Breathe, was handmade by the band in 2009, and limited to 30 copies.
 They were part of the New Brunswick-based artist collective Tiny Giant.